 The general direction may have been downhill, but don’t be fooled.
 The route was up and down, providing us with spectacular vistas of layered green mountains, strolls alongside working farms; and walks near clear streams where the dappled sun illuminated the rainbow hue of the resident trout.

 At times, the scent of pine resin made us wonder if we were back in Canada.

-In all, we covered 73.7 kilometres—for an average of 10.5 kilometres per day.
+In all, we covered 73.7 km—for an average of 10.5 km per day.
 No distance by Bruce Trail standards, but the Sierra Norte isn’t the Niagara Escarpment.

 Put it this way, when we arrived at our destination each afternoon, we were ready to unlace our boots and shed our packs.

 At night, clean, well-appointed cabins with crisp white sheets and a hot shower awaited, as did hearty Mexican meals made with local produce.
 The cooks joked as they turned out a seemingly endless supply of steaming homemade corn tortillas and large pitchers of fresh natural juice—my favourite was cucumber and guava.

 In La Neveria, Josephina concocted a watercress frittata that would have passed muster at the best Canadian restaurant.
 At higher altitudes, the cabins had wood-burning fireplaces that removed the chill as we tucked thick wool blankets under our chins.

 All good, but as anyone who has hiked above a certain altitude knows, a slope that would normally go unnoticed can make one’s heart race.